CCExtractor/fastfingers/CONTRIBUTING.md

 * title
     * This key determines the title of the application.
 This is the name shown in the FastFingers for the application.
 * category
     * This key determines the category of the application.
-In the home page, the applications are grouped under the categories, so this information is important for the harmony.
+On the home page, the applications are grouped under categories, so this information is important for harmony.
 * recent
     * This key is used in the application run time.
 It should be left blank in the source.
 * group
     * Shortcuts of the applications are stored under the categories, and the group key has an array value that holds those categories.

 #### Shortcut category object: